Rodinal

 Making Rodinal

-Mixing the stock solutions:
+Mixing the stock solution:

 * Warning..
 Strong Alkali - read below for special mixing instructions